Prof. Dr. Silke Steets

 Senior Lecturer (PD) for Sociology, TU Darmstadt (Germany)

-Guest Professor for Urban Sociology and the Sociology of Space, TU Darmstadt
+Visiting Professor, Urban Sociology and the Sociology of Space, TU Darmstadt (Germany)

 Visiting scholar and guest of Professor Peter L. Berger, Institute on Culture, Religion and World Affairs, Boston University (USA)

-Ph.D., Faculty of History and Social Sciences, TU Darmstadt
+PhD., Faculty of History and Social Sciences, TU Darmstadt (Germany)

 - Knoblauch, Hubert, and Silke Steets.
 “Sacred Canopies and Invisible Religions: The Dialectical Construction of Religion in Berger and Luckmann.”
-In Peter L. Berger and the Sociology of Religion: 50 Years after The Sacred Canopy.
-Edited by Titus Hjelm.
-London: Bloomsbury, forthcoming.
+In Peter L. Berger and the Sociology of Religion: 50 Years after The Sacred Canopy, edited by Titus Hjelm, 85-101.
+London: Bloomsbury, 2018.

 - Berking, Helmuth, Silke Steets, and Jochen Schwenk, eds.
 Religious Pluralism and the City: Inquiries into Postsecular Urbanism.
 London: Bloomsbury Academic, 2018.